fhinkel/InteractiveShell/Readme.md

 ## Features

-* Running inside secure chroots
+* Running inside schroots
+* Unrestricted Macaulay2 shell
-* Unrestricted Macaulay2, uploading Packages and other files is possible
+* Uploading Packages and other files is possible
 * Rendering JPGs with graphs.m2

 ## Usage